gulssumm/blog_web_site/doc/dev.md

 ### If you want to run the project on Jenkins
 - You need to install Jenkins on your machine
 > You can get help with this link: https://www.jenkins.io/doc/book/installing/linux/
 - You can do the same things that I mentioned earlier

+After all, you can just press the https button on Visual Studio or you can write 'dotnet run' on cmd to execute the project